Theory of Operation

 arnndn=m=/path/to/model

 The model file is bundled in the app's resources directory.
 WaxOn locates it at runtime using Bundle.main.url(forResource:withExtension:) and passes the resolved path to FFmpeg.
-For mono output, the filter is prepended to the -af chain.
-For stereo output, WaxOn switches to a -filter_complex graph that splits, denoises, and rejoins the channels as described above.
-When Noise Reduction is off, the chain begins with the high-pass filter as usual.
+In the analysis pass, for mono output the filter runs on the temp copy via a simple -af chain.
+For stereo output, a -filter_complex graph splits, denoises, and rejoins the channels as described above.

 Processing latency for arnndn is negligible for batch processing purposes.
 The network processes audio in 10 ms frames.
 For a 60-minute recording, the total added processing time is a few seconds on Apple Silicon.